 Field-hunting tip

-Look in alkaline igneous rocks, syenites, nepheline syenites country — that is the host setting where hastingsite typically forms.
+Look in alkaline igneous rocks, syenites, nepheline syenites country, the host setting where hastingsite typically forms.
 If you start seeing nepheline, microcline, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic, massive, granular habit, so train your eye for that shape before scanning the outcrop.